awslabs/open-data-registry/README.md

 # Registry of Open Data on AWS

-A repository of publicly available datasets available on AWS.
+A repository of publicly available datasets that are available for access from AWS resources.
+Note that datasets in this registry are available via AWS resources, but they are not provided by AWS; these datasets are owned and maintained by a variety government organizations, researchers, businesses, and individuals.

 ## What is this for?

-When data is staged for analysis on AWS, it is available for fast access using AWS APIs and SDKs, and users can access the data without needing to download and store their own copies of it.
-This repository exists to help people promote and discover datasets that are available on AWS.
+When data is staged for analysis on AWS, users can access the data without needing to download and store their own copies of it.
+This repository exists to help people promote and discover datasets that are available for easy access on AWS.

 ## How are datasets added to the registry?